dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 - Push
 - Deploy

-ValueStream is intelligentlly able to connect these.
+ValueStream is able to connect each of these stages by providing a reference to the parent event for each of the children events.
 Using the `vscli` tool to do this looks like:

 ```
 #!/bin/bash